 Bowel Cancer Screening

 NHS bowel cancer screening checks if you could have bowel cancer.
 It’s available to everyone aged 60 or over and 56 year olds.
-If you’re within the screening age range and have not yet received your first test kit, tel: 0800 7076060 to request one.
+If you’re within the screening age range and have not yet received your first test kit,

 Recalled every 2 years from ages over 55 – 74yrs